microsoft/fluentui/packages/office-ui-fabric-react/src/components/pickers/PeoplePicker/docs/PeoplePickerDonts.md

-- Use the PeoplePicker to select something other than people
+- Don't use the PeoplePicker to select something other than people.
-- Use the PeoplePicker to only display people
+- Don't use the PeoplePicker to only display people.
-- Use the PeoplePicker without sufficient space
+- Don't use the PeoplePicker without sufficient space.